Prince étranger: Privileges

 Whereas the wife of a duke-and-peer could use a ployant, other duchesses, domestic or foreign, lacked the prerogative.
 Yet not only could the wife of any prince étranger claim a tabouret, but so could his daughters and sisters.
 This distinction was based on the fact that a peer's rank derived, legally, from his position as an officer of the Parlement of Paris, whereas the rank held by a prince derived from a dignity rooted in his sovereign blood line rather than in his function.
 Thus a duchess-peeress shares in her husband's de jure rank as an official, but that privilege is extended to no other of his family.
 Yet all daughters and sisters in the legitimate male line of a prince share his blood, and thus his status, as do his wife and the wives of his patrilineage.

 The prerogatives of the foreign prince were not automatic.
 The king's acknowledgement and authorization for each of the associated privileges was required.
 Some individuals and families claimed entitlement to the rank but never received it.
 Most notable among these was Prince Eugene of Savoy, whose cold reception at the court of his mother's family drove him into the arms of the Holy Roman Emperor, where he became the martial scourge of France for a generation.

-Likewise denied princely precedence was Frédéric Maurice, comte d'Auvergne (1642-1707), the nephew and protégé of Marshal Turenne, who founded a Netherlands branch of the La Tour family through his 1662 marriage to Henrietta of Hohenzollern-Hechingen (1642-1698), Margravine of Bergen-op-Zoom.
+Likewise denied princely precedence was Frédéric Maurice, comte d'Auvergne (1642–1707), the nephew and protégé of Marshal Turenne, who founded a Netherlands branch of the La Tour family through his 1662 marriage to Henrietta of Hohenzollern-Hechingen (1642–1698), Margravine of Bergen-op-Zoom.
 Although his elder brother ruled Bouillon, his younger brother became Grand Almoner and a cardinal, and Auvergne himself held as sinecures the governorship of Limousin and colonel generalship of the French Light Cavalry, when neither his birth rank nor his wife's Brabantine domain persuaded Louis XIV to allow him precedence before knights of the Order of the Saint Esprit, let alone to share in Bouillon's rank above ducal peers, Auvergne refused to attend the Order's presentations at court.

-List
+List or Foreign Princes habitually at the French Court

 Equivalents elsewhere

 The Aga Khan family, though of Persian and Indian origins, are now British citizens.
 Their princely titles have been recognized by the British Crown since the 1930s.

-Their leader, The Aga Khan IV, has also been granted the personal style of Highness by Queen Elizabeth II.
+Their leader, The Aga Khan V, has also been granted the personal style of Highness by King Charles III.